Sin-Aman/Scorehub/README.md

 1. As a user, I am interested in some but not all game details and most sports apps out there spam me with too much information.
 2. As a user I want to receive this information in real time so I can stay on top of vital game information.
-3. As a user, I want to follow this information through twitter, so I can receive notifications of big soccer matches around the world.
+3. As a user, I want to follow this information through twitter, so I can receive notifications of FIFA world cup 2022.
-4. As a user I want score information to be minimal and distinguishable so I can easily consume it through out my day.
+4. As a user I want score information to be minimal and distinguishable so I can easily consume it through out my match.
 5. As a user, I can pick my favorite teams to receive constant in-game notifications of their matches.
-6. As a user, I can mute notifications of certain teams or leagues that I am not that interested in.

 **Requirements:**

 * Display real time notifications
-* Display logo of the team appearing as the notification appears
 *  Use python libraries for game information
 * Use existing api to push notifications (twitter)
-* Set notifications for a specific twitter profile
+* Set notifications for a specific twitter profile when a goal is scored
-* Minimal information about the game such as: score, who scored, assist info, substitutions, disciplinary action, etc.